Ifcodes/ventread/README.md

+# Project Description

+This is a social journalism platform but with additional emphasis on how-to content.
+Here users will share guides on how to do anything but more so have other options of making blog posts.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.